nomic/roz/README.md

 rozed.get("/posts", ...)
 ```

-The rozed router will demand that you include roz middleware in your route,
+The rozed router will demand that you include roz middleware in your route.
-explained in just a moment.
-If you do not, you will get an error like this when
-you start your express app:
+If you do not, you will get an error like this when you start your express app:

 ```js
 rozed.get( "/posts/:id", doStuff )